-- 11.3 10.4 Anti-Doping Organizations shall develop specific plans and procedures to ensure the secure retention and eventual destructionor anonymization of Personal Information. - 10.5 Different retention times may be applied to different types of Personal Information and shall take into account the purposes for which the Personal Information is Processed in the context of Anti-Doping Activities, including the granting of TUEs, Testing, the investigation of anti-doping rule violations, and the sanctioning of such violations. - 11.4 Subject to the conditions of Article 11.6, retention times set out in Annex A may be extended: - a) Where expressly permitted by law; or
+- 11.4 Anti-Doping Organizations shall develop specific plans and procedures to ensure the secure retention and eventual destruction or anonymization of Personal Information. - 11.5 Subject to the conditions of Article 11.6, retention times set out in Annex A may be extended: - a) Where expressly permitted by law; or - b) Where required by law or compulsory legal process; or - c) In case of pending or reasonably anticipated anti-doping rule violations, investigations, or other legal proceedings; or - d) Where Annex A specifically contemplates other circumstances where Anti-Doping Organizations may extend maximum retention periods.

-- b) Where required by law or compulsory legal process; or - c) In case of pending or reasonably anticipated anti-doping rule violations, investigations, or other legal proceedings; or - d) Where Annex A specifically contemplates other circumstances where Anti-Doping Organizations may extend maximum retention periods.
+[Comment to Article 11.5: Article 11.5.a refers to circumstances where a sports or anti-doping law, or other law applicable to an Anti-Doping Organization, expressly contemplates retention of antidoping information and identifies a permitted data retention period, as opposed to circumstances where data retention remains unregulated.]

-[Comment to Article 11.5: Article 11.5.a refers to circumstances where a sports or anti-doping law, or other law applicable to an Anti-Doping Organization, expressly contemplates retention of anti-doping information and identifies a permitted data retention period, as opposed to circumstances where data retention remains unregulated.]
+11.6 In deciding to extend a retention period in specific cases or for a specific category of records, Anti-Doping Organizations must consider and apply the criteria of this Article 11 and any additional requirements under applicable laws, as well as conduct an assessment of data protection risks, considering the need for the contemplated retention in the fight against doping, and implement mitigating measures for any identified risks, in each case in line with Article 5.

-11.5 In deciding to extend a retention period in specific cases or for a specific category of records, Anti-Doping Organizations must consider and apply the criteria of this Article 11 and any additional requirements under applicable laws, as well as conduct an assessment of data protection risks, considering the need for the contemplated retention in the fight against doping, and implement mitigating measures for any identified risks, in each case in line with Article 5.
+12.0 Rights of Individuals with Respect to Personal Information

-12.0 11.0 Rights of Participants and Other PersonsIndividuals with Respect to Personal Information c) A copy of the relevant Personal Information within one (1) month, where practicable, or as soon as possible thereafter, in a readily intelligible format, and without excessive cost, subject to limited exceptions prescribed by law or unless to do so in a particular case plainly conflicts with the integrity of the anti-doping system or an Anti-Doping Organization's ability to plan or conduct No Advance Notice Testing or to investigate and establish anti-doping rule violations or other legal claims.
+- 12.1 Individuals to whom the Personal Information relates shall have the right to obtain from Anti-Doping Organizations: - a) Confirmation of whether or not Anti-Doping Organizations Process Personal Information relating to them; - b) The information as per Article 8.1; and - c) A copy of the relevant Personal Information within one (1) month, where practicable, or as soon as possible thereafter, in a readily intelligible format, and without excessive cost, subject to limited exceptions prescribed by law or unless to do so in a particular case plainly conflicts with the integrity of the anti-doping system or an Anti-Doping Organization's ability to plan or conduct No Advance Notice Testing or to investigate and establish anti-doping rule violations or other legal claims.